ikoronka/crm-platforma/README.md

 The value of `GOOGLE_REDIRECT_URI` must also be registered in the Google Cloud console under **Authorized redirect URIs**.
 For production deployments, replace `APP_URL` with your application's URL, for example:
 `https://crm-platforma-production.up.railway.app/student/login/google/callback`.

+### Missing routes?

+The UI now hides Google and lesson edit links when their routes are unavailable.
+If you don't see these links, ensure the routes are registered.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).